ethwinch/Library-Management-System/README.md

 # Library-Management-System
-WORK IN PROGRESS
+WORK IN PROGRESS<br>
-A library management system that allows users to search and borrow, and add books.
+A library management system that allows users to search and borrow, and add books.<br>
 Created as part of my CSCI377 Algorithms final project.